 Mohair and alpaca fibers are natural choices for horses prone to rubbing or irritation, offering a gentle touch and excellent breathability.
 New brands like EcoLuxe™ are making bamboo breast collars a trend in 2025, appealing to eco-conscious riders.
 Choosing the right synthetic or eco-friendly breast collar can improve comfort and reduce maintenance time.

-Hardware and Finishes
+Don't Forget the Hardware and Finishes

 The hardware on a breast collar is just as important as the material itself.
 Stainless steel and brass are the most common choices, known for their rust resistance and strength.
 Decorative conchos add flair for show or parade purposes, while functional buckles and snaps provide secure attachment points.